sashianl/sample_service/design/link_ws_data_to_sample_in_RE.md

     travelling queries.
 2. The SS checks that the user has read access to the UPA.
-3. The SS performs a traversal from the WSS shadow object in the RE through connected sample nodes to the sample tree root, where the ACLs are stored.
-At minimum the user must be in the read ACL of the sample.
+3. The SS performs a traversal from the WSS shadow object in the RE through connected sample nodes to the sample tree root.
-   * May need to restructure the ACL data structure in arango to make this doable.
    * **OPEN QUESTION** May want to query on sample metadata.
       * May need to restructure the sample metadata to make this possible.
         * IIUC, only equality queries can be done on arrays of documents when using an index.